 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about your Trabeculectomy surgery for Glaucoma.
-Most of your questions should be answered by this leaflet/booklet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet has been produced to give you general information about your trabeculectomy surgery for glaucoma.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Trabeculectomy?

 A trabeculectomy is an operation for glaucoma.
 The operation is normally done under local anaesthetic (an injection beside the eye).
 The operation is done to the white of the eye under the eyelid.
 We make a small trapdoor flap in the white of the eye, under which we cut a little hole to allow fluid to drain out of the eye.
 This trapdoor flap is then sewn up with some loose stitches.
 This should allow the fluid to continue to drain out slowly, so that the eye pressure is reduced.
 Some more stitches are then put on the conjunctiva (the thin ‘skin’ covering the eyeball) and the operation is finished.

 When the eye heals after the operation, the drainage hole can sometimes become blocked by scar tissue.
 If this happens, the eye pressure can go up again.
 We often use a special chemical during the operation, to try to stop this excessive healing from happening.

 Sometimes we perform a cataract operation at the same time as this glaucoma operation.
 This will be discussed with you at the time your name is placed on the waiting list for the operation.